 Where to eat: Check out our newly revamped Coast Plaza.
 Find plenty of spots to eat and drink like The Beer Spot, a local food truck that changes weekly and a small outdoor area for kids to play.
 Alternatively, head to Countown or New World Whangaparaoa for a loaf of Venerdi bread, fresh juice, and your favourite jar of Forty Thieves Nut Butter for a relaxed picnic at the beach.

 The beach: Grab your boogie board, and head to Red Beach!
 Acquiring its name from the red sea shells that turn the beach red, Red Beach is a hot spot for families who come out of the city for a breather and break from the hustle and bustle.
 It’s accessibility from the city makes it ideal for a day trip.

-Where to eat: Stop off at Silverdale Village and visit the talented Bets from Magnolia Kitchen for the most mouth-watering treats including mini cakes, slices, and vegan fudge.
+Where to eat: Stop off at Silverdale Village and visit Food Therapy for the most mouth-watering treats including mini cakes, slices, and pastries.